It's that special time of the year as Pride in London dominates the gay scene in the capital.

-London has one of the biggest Pride events in the world, with 40,000 people expected to take part in the Pride in London parade
+London has one of the biggest Pride events in the world, with 40,000 people expected to take part in the parade

-loads of events surrounding the big parade and a dedicated website which tells you all you need to know about
+There's full details of events surrounding the big parade on a dedicated website which tells you all you need to know about

 Pride in London.

 The Pride in London Parade provides a platform for every part of London's LGBT+ community to raise awareness of LGBT+ issues and campaign

 for the freedoms that will allow us to live our lives on a genuinely equal footing.
 It gives us a chance to be visible and speak loudly

 to the rest of the world about what we have achieved, how far we have come and what is still needed.

 London is not only the capital of the United Kingdom but it's the perfect city for the gay visitor, with more than 130 gay venues!
 Daunted?